podkrepi-bg/module-contact/README.md

-# Podkrepi.bg module-contact
+# Podkrepi.bg Module Contact
 The contact module used by Podkrepi.bg.
 The module requires a PostgreSQL-compliant database for storing the contact information.
+For more information see [overall architecture](https://docs.podkrepi.bg/general/arkhitektura/architecture) and [Module Contact](https://docs.podkrepi.bg/general/otdeli/tech-team/module-contact).

 ## Configuration
 The configuration settings for the contact module are set via environmental variables.
 Each of them is described in the table below.